-Scientists identify brain circuitry associated with addictive, depressive behaviorsApril 30th, 2012 in Neuroscience /
+Scientists identify brain circuitry associated with addictive, depressive behaviorsApril 30, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress) -- Scientists at the UCSF-affiliated Gladstone Institutes have determined how specific circuitry in the brain controls not only body movement, but also motivation and learning, providing new insight into neurodegenerative disorders such as Parkinsons disease and psychiatric disorders such as addiction and depression.